codebox283/newsletter-management-tool/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Future Updates

+### Newsletter Creation

+In future updates, the application will include features for:

+- **Creating Newsletters**: Users will be able to create new newsletters with customizable templates.
+- **Sending Newsletters**: Integration with email services to send newsletters directly to subscribers.
+- **Tracking Engagement**: Features to track open rates and engagement metrics for sent newsletters.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.